 The techniques that we choose for each test case are largely dictated by the real-world behaviour of online criminals.
 We observe their tactics and replicate what they do in this test.
-To see more details about how the specific attackers behaved, and how we copied them, see Hackers vs. Targets on page 9 and, for a really detailed drill down on the details, 4.
-Threat Intelligence (Ransomware Deep Attacks) on pages 13 to 14 and Appendix C: Ransomware Deep
+To see more details about how the specific attackers behaved, and how we copied them, see Attack Details on page 8 and, for a really detailed drill down on the details, Appendix A: Threat Intelligence on pages 15-16 and Appendix F: Attack Details on pages 21.
+This example of a test network shows one possible topology and ways in which enterprises and criminals deploy resources

-Attack Details.